mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

 You can use this section to mark the labels for each of your alm-template versions.
 This is useful when you update your template.

+This value can be empty, and you can write up to 64 characters in length.

 ### - description {#template-components-description}

 The description of the Alm-template.

 You can use this section to describe the purpose of the alm-template, _for example: production app stack_.

+This value can be empty, and you can write up to 255 characters in length.

 ### - vendor {#template-components-vendor}